GenevieveDorrell/brevetApp/README.md

-# Project 5: Brevet time calculator with Ajax and MongoDB
+# Project 6: Brevet time calculator with Ajax MongoDB, and api

 Reimplement the RUSA ACP controle time calculator with flask, ajax, and mongoDB.